ga4gh/ga4gh-starter-kit-common/CONFIGURATION.md

     ...
   databaseProps:
     ...
+  serviceInfo:
+    ...
 ```

 Under `starterKitDemo`, the following configuration objects can be provided:

 * `serverProps`: web service general runtime props
 * `databaseProps`: specify GA4GH common database location, access/auth, and other database-related properties
+* `serviceInfo`: customize the output of the `/service-info` response

 ## serverProps